|

 skipped eons of development," she assumed.
 "I gave myself a few

-pointers," he clarified.
+pointers," he confessed.
 "Was one of those pointers to let me win

 arguments?" she asked.
 "I'll be wrong once in a while," he